 The attorneys at Hissey Mulderig & Friend have represented thousands of clients who were diagnosed with mesothelioma, asbestosis, or other diseases resulting from exposure to asbestos-containing products.
 Our lawyers have achieved millions of dollars in settlements on behalf of our clients, including numerous cases involving mesothelioma and asbestos.

 For more information about filing a mesothelioma lawsuit, contact the lawyers at Hissey Mulderig & Friend for a free legal consultation.
-You can contact us by calling toll-free at 1 (866) 275-4454 or by filling out the free case evaluation form to the right of this page.
+You can contact us by calling toll-free at 1-866-806-8117 or by filling out the free case evaluation form to the right of this page for desktop users and at the bottom for mobile users.